matm/jQuery-File-Upload-Wiki/Options.md

 ### dropZone
 The drop target [jQuery object](http://api.jquery.com/Types/#jQuery), by the default the complete document.
-Set to null or an empty collection to disable drag & drop support:
+Set to null or an empty jQuery collection to disable drag & drop support:

 * Type: *jQuery Object*
 * Default: `$(document)`